rumia-san/AWS-Certified-Developer-Associate-Notes-ChatGPT/Practice_Questions/questions.md

 D. Perform a Scan operation on each table that filters by the list of songName/artistName for the songs table and the list of artistName in the artists table.

 Suggested Answer: A

+The correct answer is A. BatchGetItem can return one or multiple items from one or more tables.
+For reference check the link below

 ---